 Today you will find me in an Art Direction and Senior Visual Designer role at Microsoft, as a part of the Windows Design Group.
 In addition to overseeing visual design projects, I continue to get my hands dirty working on everything from illustrations to storyboarding, presentations, and print work, as well as infographics and book design.
 It's been a remarkable journey thus far.
 Here are some of the highlights from past and ongoing positions:

 Senior Visual Designer

-In May 2016 I joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
+In this role I joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
 Tasked with building affordable inquiry and project-based activities for middle school students, we eliminate obstacles to empower classrooms in breaching the tech divide and access the magic of STEM learning.
-In this context I've been free to vigorously exercise a wide range of skills; from the hands-on designing of miniature paper solar houses and bionic gloves, to overseeing the birth and evolution of an impactful sub-brand.
+In this context I was freed to vigorously exercise a wide range of skills; from the hands-on designing of miniature paper solar houses and bionic gloves, to overseeing the birth and evolution of an impactful sub-brand.
 From creating a full-scale website to house a complex monthly curriculum release, to designing digital gauges and scientific measurement devices to monitor seismic activity in Excel.
-Flexibility and tenacity is the name of the game, and this team helped me to grow by leaps and bounds.
+Flexibility and tenacity was the name of the game, and this team helped me to grow by leaps and bounds.

 Principal, Designer & Consultant